muety/hashcode-2019/README.md

 Solution for Google Hash Code 2019 Qualification Round.
 Problem statement can be found [here](https://storage.googleapis.com/coding-competitions.appspot.com/HC/2019/hashcode2019_qualification_task.pdf).

 **Please note:** This solution did not actually participate in 2019's qualification round, but was created afterwards.
-It exceeds the runtime constraints and therefore would not have been suitable as an actual solution.
+It exceeds the runtime constraints and therefore would not have been suitable as a submission.

 ## Approaches
 **1. Naive approach** (`GreedyNaive.scala`) (_O(n²)_ worst case):